-Here we’ve rounded up over a dozen co-op PC games that are better with friends.
+Inside, you’ll find over a dozen co-op PC games that are better with friends.
 Much better.
 Sure, you could play some of them alone.
-Sure, you could (if you’re masochistic) play some of them with random Internet strangers who love to use profanity.
-But if you pair up with a partner or three and play these games the way they’re meant to be played.
+Sure, you could (if you’re masochistic) play some of them with random internet strangers.
+But round up a partner or three and play these games the way they’re meant to be played.
 I mean, we could all use a break from video calls, yeah?

 Editor’s note: This article is updated periodically to refresh the list of games.